Pole Position: Critical reception

-When reviewing the Atari 8-bit version, InfoWorld called it "by far the best road-race game ever thrown on a video screen" with "bright and brilliant" graphics, but said the Commodore 64 version "looks like a rush job and is far from arcade-game quality".
+Reviewing the Atari 8-bit version, InfoWorld called it "by far the best road-race game ever thrown on a video screen" with "bright and brilliant" graphics, and reiterated the recommendation in InfoWorld's Essential Guide to Atari Computers, but said the Commodore 64 version "looks like a rush job and is far from arcade-game quality".
 Computer Games magazine criticized the Commodore conversions for lacking various features from the arcade original, giving the C64 version a mixed review and the VIC-20 version a negative review.
 Computer and Video Games reviewed the Atari 2600 version, stating it is "the best driving game available" on the Atari VCS.
 When reviewing the Atari 5200 version, Hi-Res in 1984 found "the playability of the game to be limited and the graphics to be the strongest aspect of the game".
 The magazine preferred Adventure International's Rally Speedway to both Pole Position and Epyx's Pitstop.

-In 2007, Eurogamer gave it a mixed retrospective review, calling it "a simulation down to the core: those dedicated will eventually reap success but most will be deterred by the difficulty."
+In 2007, Eurogamer gave it a mixed retrospective review, calling it "a simulation down to the core" and that those dedicated racing fans will be deterred by the game's difficulty.
 Entertainment Weekly called Pole Position one of the top ten games for the Atari 2600 in 2013.